Add/Remove Items

 {'name': 'Karan', 'age': 19, 'eligible': True}

-There are a few methods that we can use to remove items from a dictionary.
+There are several methods available to remove items from a dictionary.

 clear():